WeDu-official/smallest-dotfiles/README.md

 my stupidly small dotfiles with painstakingly bad installation process

-put these files inside the ~/.config/hypr folder and install all packages by yourself lol ~hehe
+put these files inside the ~/.config/hypr folder except the files in waybarfolder put them in ~/.config/waybar folder and install all packages by yourself lol ~hehe